theotchlx/theotchlx/README.md

 I have given up GitHub for hosting my personal projects. ([See Software Freedom Conservancy's *Give Up  GitHub* site for details](https://GiveUpGitHub.org).)

 Any use of my projects' code by GitHub Copilot, past or present, is done without my permission.
-We do not consent to GitHub's use of this project's code in Copilot.
+I do not consent to GitHub's use of my projects' code in Copilot.

 You can [give up GitHub](https://GiveUpGitHub.org) too.